prasso/prasso_api/README.md

 - to act

 ##
+This api serves the Prasso app, all apps are built here and then loaded to the mobile presentation through api calls after login.

 The API.
 Users are authenticated at Firebase, but the app data is stored here

 ## License